lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 This syllabus may be updated online as necessary.
 The online version of this syllabus is the only authoritative version.

-Follow the GMU COVID-19 safety protocols at all times.
+Follow the GMU [COVID-19 safety protocols](https://www2.gmu.edu/safe-return-campus) at all times.

 You are expected to attend each class (in person or online) and to participate actively (exceptions made only for health reasons, religious holidays, and other university-approved excuses).
-For most students, whether or not they attend class is the best indicator of how well they will do in the class.
+Whether or not students attend class consistently is the best indicator of how well they will do in the class.
 If any health concerns come up, you may attend class online rather than in person even if you are registered for an in-person section.

 Computers, phones, and the like are to be used only for course work while class is in session.
 Grades may be reduced due to repeated absences.
 Complete all the readings before the start of each class.
 No unexcused late work will be accepted, and no late short assignments will be accepted for any reason.
 No work will be accepted after the last day of class unless specifically assigned.
 I will discuss grades only in conversation during office hours, not over email.

 Class communications will be sent to your GMU email account, which you must check.
 You should also check the course Slack group regularly, and be logged into it during class if you are not in the classroom in-person.

 Unless otherwise specified, you should work on your own for assignments.
 In general, every source that you use should be acknowledged in a note or bibliography entry.
 Sources must be adequately paraphrased, meaning (at a minimum) that word choice, sentence and paragraph structure, and the order of ideas must be made your own.
 Whenever you use others' exact words, you must mark them as such by quotation marks or block quotations with accompanying citations.
 Plagiarism consists of presenting the writing, research, or analysis of others as one's own.
-It applies not only to using the text of another author's work verbatim without quotation marks and accurate citation, but also to the taking of specific information, analysis or opinions---even if not in the exact words of the author---and presenting them without citation in one's own paper.
+It applies not only to using the text of another author's work verbatim without quotation marks and accurate citations but also to the taking of specific information, analysis or opinions---even if not in the exact words of the author---and presenting them without citation in one's own paper.
 Any instance of plagiarism will result in, at minimum, the student receiving a grade of 0 on this paper, and the student will not be given the opportunity to rewrite the paper.

 George Mason University has an [Honor Code](https://oai.gmu.edu/mason-honor-code/), which requires all members of this community to maintain the highest standards of academic honesty and integrity.
 Cheating, plagiarism, lying, and stealing are all prohibited.
 All violations of the Honor Code will be reported to the Honor Committee.